-For women who are suffering from postpartum depression relief can’t come soon enough.
-Thankfully, starting a course of postpartum depression medications such as SSRIs can begin to take effect and relieve symptoms in approximately 1-4 weeks.
-Antidepressants can start working at different rates in different people and so some may experience relief even sooner.
+For women who are suffering from postpartum depression, relief can’t come soon enough.
+Thankfully, a course of postpartum depression medications can begin to take effect and relieve symptoms in one to four weeks.
+Antidepressants start working at different rates in each person, so some may experience relief even sooner.

-Another reason why many women take antidepressants to treat postpartum depression is because they know it provides short-term treatment.
+Many women take antidepressants to treat postpartum depression is that they know it provides short-term treatment.
 Because postpartum depression eventually heals, there’s no need to be permanently taking medications to treat it.

-You may find that taking medication for postpartum depression will be helpful for the first 6-12 months and then you can stop taking them once you’ve fully recovered.
+You may find that taking medication for postpartum depression will be helpful for the first 6-12 months.
+You can stop taking them once you’ve fully recovered.

 Availability of Options

-Because there are many different types and brands of postpartum depression medications, there are plenty of options that can be suited for each individual woman.
-The benefit with this is that if you experience negative side effects or no effects at all on one medication, your doctor can identify a better option for you.
+Because there are many different types and brands of postpartum depression medications, there are plenty of options to suit each person’s needs.
+If you experience negative side effects or no effects at all on one medication, your doctor can identify a better option for you.